forresti/piggyHOG/stitch_pyramid/README.txt

  in Patchwork.{cpp, h}, change the definition of 'Plane' to JPEGImage

  in stitch_pyramid.cpp, call Patchwork(), with MaxRows_ and MaxCols_ as 'biggest pyra scale, rounded up to a factor of 16'

+ add a JPEGImage::pad() function that creates a padded copy.

+ in stitch_pyramid.cpp, replace {hog, HOG, Hog} to JPEG